pwa-builder/PWABuilder/docs/README.md

 * Manage your app’s manifest, service workers, and icons

-* Package your app’s for the Microsoft, Google, and Apple Stores
+* Package your apps for the Microsoft, Google, and Apple Stores

 * Validate your PWA across several metrics